UT WIC Eng

 • Block, shredded, sliced, cubed, stick, or string cheese

-✘ Not Allowed: Deli, cheese food/spread/product, name brand, 1 oz individual string cheese, 2 lb blocks, or any other variety of cheese not listed (pepper jack)
+✘ Not Allowed: Deli, cheese food/spread/product, name brand, 1 oz individual string cheese, or any other variety of cheese not listed (such as pepper jack)

 Utah WIC